Primus: Enforcing Attention Usage for 3D Medical Image Segmentation: : Enforcing Attention for 3D Medical Image Segmentation

 Our development started from a baseline ViT architecture with a fixed minimal tokenizer and a lightweight decoder, to which gradual changes were introduced and rigorously validated on four development datasets, until we converged on our final configuration.
-To minimize changes being subject to noisy and poorly-labeled radiological data, the recommended benchmarking datasets of \citet{isensee2024nnu} were used for this, namely: \begin{enumerate}[leftmargin=*] \item \textit{AMOS22}~\citep{ji2022amos}: Abdominal organ segmentation dataset of 300 CT volumes and 60 MRI volumes with 15 annotated organs. \item \textit{KiTS23}~\citep{heller2023kits21}: Kidney tumor dataset with 489 CT volumes with annotations provided for kidney, tumor and cysts. \item \textit{ACDC}~\citep{bernard2018deep}: 200 cardiac cine-MRI volumes with 3 annotated ventricular structures. \item \textit{LiTS}~\citep{bilic2023liver}: Liver tumor segmentation dataset with 131 CT volumes with annotated liver and tumor classes. \end{enumerate}

-Due to high computational costs, we trained and evaluated with only one fold (80/20 split) of the default five-fold cross-validation scheme we use in later evaluation experiments \pcref{sec:evaluation}.
+To minimize changes being subject to noisy and poorly-labeled radiological data, the recommended benchmarking datasets of \citet{isensee2024nnu} were used for this, namely: \begin{enumerate*}[label=\roman*)] \item \textit{AMOS22}~\citep{ji2022amos}: Abdominal organ segmentation dataset of 300 CT volumes and 60 MRI volumes with 15 annotated organs. \item \textit{KiTS23}~\citep{heller2023kits21}: Kidney tumor dataset with 489 CT volumes with annotations provided for kidney, tumor and cysts. \item \textit{ACDC}~\citep{bernard2018deep}: 200 cardiac cine-MRI volumes with 3 annotated ventricular structures. \item \textit{LiTS}~\citep{bilic2023liver}: Liver tumor segmentation dataset with 131 CT volumes with annotated liver and tumor classes. \end{enumerate*} Due to high computational costs, we used only the first fold (80/20 split) of the default five-fold cross-validation scheme during development, with the remaining folds used in later evaluation experiments \pcref{sec:evaluation}.
 The validation results of each incorporated architectural adaptation are highlighted in \cref{tab:architecture_development_stages}.